ShaishavGandhi/AppNotice_android/AppNotice/README.md

 1. The test project has been removed.

-This project is included in the Use_SDK_jar project as a module and provides In-App Consent functionality to the resulting IceCube app.
+This project is included in the IceCube_jar project as a module and provides In-App Consent functionality to the resulting IceCube app.

-Use_SDK_aar: This project includes the AppNoticeSDK project as an AAR and provides In-App Consent functionality to the resulting WaterDrop app.
+WaterDrop_aar: This project includes the AppNoticeSDK project as an AAR and provides In-App Consent functionality to the resulting WaterDrop app.
 The WaterDrop app excersises the AAR version of the SDK.

-Use_SDK_jar: This project includes the AppNoticeSDK project as a JAR-based module and provides In-App Consent functionality to the resulting IceCube app.
+IceCube_jar: This project includes the AppNoticeSDK project as a JAR-based module and provides In-App Consent functionality to the resulting IceCube app.
 The IceCube app excersises the AAR version of the SDK.

 ####Build the AAR and JAR SDKs

 1. Update all version names and version numbers for both the SDKs and the test apps.
     *	...\AppNoticeSDK\AppNoticeSDK\build.gradle
-    *	...\AppNoticeSDK\Use_SDK_module\build.gradle
+    *	...\AppNoticeSDK\FireBall_module\build.gradle
     *	...\FireBall_module\AppNoticeSDK\build.gradle
-    *	...\FireBall_module\Use_SDK_aar\build.gradle
+    *	...\FireBall_module\WaterDrop_aar\build.gradle
-    *	...\FireBall_module\Use_SDK_jar\build.gradle
+    *	...\FireBall_module\IceCube_jar\build.gradle

 1. Clean the AppNoticeSDK workspace.
 This causes the AAR library files to be rebuilt.